Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

     small.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not.
-  - I can’t confidently conclude that POF \< 0.03 because again the sample size is so small and since there is real uncertainty, it is not valid to simply estimate the probability as the mean of an indicator.
+  - I can’t confidently conclude that POF \< 0.03 because again the sample size is so small.

 ## Material property model